metagenlab/zDB/README.md

 - Swissprot homologs search
 - (RefSeq homologs search): implemented, but significantly slows down the analysis

-In addition, zDB performs orthology and phylogeny inference,
+In addition, zDB performs orthology and phylogeny inference.

-The results are stored either in a SQLite database or directly as files and accessed by the web application.
+All the results are stored either in a SQLite database or directly as files and displayed in the web application.

 ## Installation